macornwell/certbot-dns-namecheap/README.md

+# Why this FORK?

+For now I'm just test stuff out here.
+I don't know what I'm doing and hope I have to do as little as possible.

+## Why did I fork in the first place?

+- use of urllib2 does not work in python3.
+  - side note maybe I should implement a check and not change the requirements to python3?
+- 'http://ip.42.pl/raw' does not work anymore and is needed to get the client IP (needed for Namecheap API)
+- pip module
+  - Not really the reason for the fork and I'll try to contact the original maintainer before I do something in that regard.

 # General

 This plugin automates the process of completing a ``dns-01`` challenge by creating, and subsequently removing, TXT records using the (XML-RPC-based) namecheap.com API.